 - 16. The City of Daytona Beach is a municipal entity organized under the laws of the State of Florida with the capacity to sue and be sued. - 17.
-The City Commission sets final policy on the creation and adoption of City ordinances. - 18.
-City ordinances, including the challenged Ordinance, are official policies of the City of Daytona Beach. - 19.
-The City is the legal entity responsible for the police department known as the City of Daytona Beach Police Department ("City Police").
+At all times relevant hereto, the Daytona Beach City Commission was the final policymaker for the City for the purpose of adopting ordinances regulating constitutionally protected speech, expressive conduct, and assembly within the boundaries of the City. - 18.
+City ordinances, including the challenged Ordinance, are official policies of the City of Daytona Beach.

+- 19. The City is the legal entity responsible for the police department known as the City of Daytona Beach Police Department ("City Police").
 City Police have the traditional authority of police forces to enforce Florida statutes and City ordinances. - 20.
 The City is sued for injunctive and declaratory relief and damages, on the basis of acts of officers, agents, and employees of the City taken pursuant to official policy, practice, or custom. - 21.
 At all times relevant to this complaint, Defendant and their police officers, employees, and agents, were acting under color of state law.